Senthilkuppuswamy-RVS/Senthilkuppuswamy-RVS.github.io/README.md

 This web page has my biodata, introduction video and my projects.
 I have added three projects using HTML, CSS & JavaScript.
 I have tried different font styles, text styles, included grid for web page layout, different icons, images with different widths and Bootstrap navigation bar.

-### PacMen Repo
+#### PacMen Repo
-Name: PacMen Project.
+<a href = "https://senthilkuppuswamy-rvs.github.io/PacMen"> PacMen </a>

-Description: Creation of PacMen and their movements with different velocities
+This Project creates PacMen on demand.
+These PacMen are made to move across the Page.
+The PacMen created moves in different velocities.

-### Eye-Rotation Repo
+#### Eye-Rotation Repo
-Name: Eye Rotation
+<a href = "https://senthilkuppuswamy-rvs.github.io/Eye-Rotation"> Eye Rotation </a>

-Description:
+This Project has two eyes which follows the mouse movement.

-### RealTime_Bus-Tracker
+#### RealTime_Bus-Tracker
-Name: Real Time Bus Tracker
+<a href = "https://senthilkuppuswamy-rvs.github.io/RealTime_Bus-Tracker"> Real Time Bus Tracker </a>

-Description:
+This Project uses MBTA data to determine the stops between Harvard and MIT.

-#### License Information
+### License Information
 MIT License

 Copyright (c) 2020 John Williams